Cockatrice/Cockatrice/.github/CONTRIBUTING.md

 # Recommended Setups #

-For those developers who like the Linux or MacOS environment, we recommend a nifty program called [CLion](https://www.jetbrains.com/clion/).
-The program's a great asset and one of the best tools you'll find on these systems.
+For those developers who like the Linux or MacOS environment, many of our developers like working with a nifty program called [CLion](https://www.jetbrains.com/clion/).
+The program's a great asset and one of the best tools you'll find on these systems, but you're welcomed to use any IDE you most enjoy.

 Developers who like Windows development tend to find [Visual Studio](https://www.visualstudio.com/) the best tool for the job.